 If you know you have problems focusing while studying or are simply interested in getting the most out of your study sessions as possible, try this: set a timer for the amount of time you think you can study without your mind wandering (you could even use the timer to measure the time between when you start studying until you notice yourself becoming distracted) then, once that time is up, take a short (around 5 minutes) break to engage your mind in some other task, such as grabbing a coffee or starting a load of laundry before sitting back down to study.
 This should allow you to reboot and refocus on studying.

-Not all of these tips will work for everyone.
-But it’s worth trying them out to see if they can afford you even a small advantage.
+Not all of these study hacks will work for everyone.
+But it’s worth trying these study hacks out to see if they can afford you even a small advantage.
 Time is precious–why study in a way that’s not helping you learn the best you possibly can?